thorchain/docs/understanding-thorchain/roles/trading.md

 Traders compare the exchange rates on THORChain with the rates on external markets.
 If they find the price is lower on THORChain they can buy there and sell on an external market.
 If they find the price is lower on external markets they can buy there and sell on THORChain.
 This process is repeated at high-frequency.
 Over time, price information propagates and THORChain settles with external markets.

 This is how THORChain avoids the need for oracles and how prices are set.
-To learn more, see [Prices](../../roles/https:/).

 ## How it Works

 ### Process

-A swap takes place in the BNB/RUNE pool, as described in [Prices](broken-reference).
+A swap takes place in the BTC/RUNE pool.
 This leaves the pool unbalanced.
 The ratio on THORChain is 20:1 MATIC:RUNE, but is 16:1 on external markets.
 This means that RUNE is undervalued on THORChain.

 Traders can now buy cheap RUNE on THORChain and sell it for a profit on external markets.
 To do so, they swap MATIC into the pool and get RUNE out.
 They sell this RUNE on external markets and make a profit.